Oregon gun storage law would be among the toughest in the US

 States that have passed laws requiring some level of firearms safe storage include California, Connecticut and New York, said Allison Anderman, senior counsel at Giffords.

-Colorado is set to join them.
-A bill requiring unattended firearms to be securely stored passed the Colorado General Assembly this month and is ready to be signed by the governor.

-It creates the offense of unlawful storage of a firearm if a person stores a gun knowing that a juvenile could access it without permission or if a resident of the premises is ineligible to possess a firearm.
+Similar bills this session have failed in Illinois, Kentucky, Montana, New Mexico and Virginia, Anderman said.

-Oregon's bill is even broader.
-It mandates that gun owners secure unattended weapons with trigger locks or in locked compartments.
+Oregon's bill mandates that gun owners secure unattended weapons with trigger locks or in locked compartments.
 Those who don't would be strictly liable for any injuries or property damage.
 If a minor gets ahold of an unsecured firearm, the gun's owner would face a maximum $2,000 fine.

 Tensions are running high as the Oregon Legislature considers this and other gun bills, even leading to death threats.